 – Have Your Sewer Line Cleaned and Inspected: Your toilet may keep clogging if there is blockage or other issue with your sewer line.
 Even the toughest plunger will not fix an issue with your sewer lines.
 A sewer line can become clogged with debris, tree roots, or other non-flushable material.
 Sometimes issues with your sewer line are out of your control.
 Regardless of the cause of the problem, sewer line issues are not something you want to leave unattended and you should call in a professional, for sewer line cleaning or replacement, to resolve the issue as soon as possible.

 Every Western New York homeowner wants to keep their toilet from clogging; however, sometimes clogs happen.
 While some clogged toilets can be easily fixed, others may have issues that need to be addressed by someone with experience.

-Duffett Plumbing, Heating & AC is your 24/7 plumbing team in Western New York.
+Duffett Plumbing, Heating & AC is your Day or Night plumbing team in Western New York.
 We’re a full-service plumbing team.
 This means our friendly, professional plumbers can fix any plumbing problem in your home.